From Seq2Seq to Attention: How a Simple Translation Problem Led Toward Transformers

 Early Attention mechanism – By Bahdanau, Cho, and Bengio in 2014–2015:

-To solve this weakness, the first attention mechanism introduced by Bahdanau, Cho, and Bengio in 2014–2015 is used as a component in the decoder.
+To solve this weakness, the first attention mechanism introduced by Bahdanau, Cho, and Bengio in 2014–2015 is used within the decoder at each generation step.

 RNNs with attention enabled better translation of long sentences and improved performance in tasks like speech recognition and text generation.